fangpinsern/CS4248-Project/README.md

 Notebook: [Full_Logistic_Regression_Code.ipynb](https://github.com/fangpinsern/CS4248-Project/blob/master/Full_Logistic_Regression_Code.ipynb)

 This notebook contains the code to run a logistic regression model on a dataset given.
 In our use case it is used to classify headlines into different categories.
-Details on the results and methods can be found in Section XX and YY of the [project report](https://github.com/fangpinsern/CS4248-Project/blob/master/CS4248_Group_Report.pdf).
+Details on the results and methods can be found in Section III-B and V-B of the [project report](https://github.com/fangpinsern/CS4248-Project/blob/master/CS4248_Group_Report.pdf).

 With the dataset in the correct directory, change the datapath variable to point to the dataset.
 Run the notebook as usual and it will give an F1-score as well as an accuracy score.